You are here: Start » Machine Vision Guide » Camera Calibration and World Coordinates

 Images below present the concept of a world plane.
 First image presents an original image, as captured by a camera that has not been mounted quite straight above the object of interest.
 The second image presents a world plane, which has been aligned with the surface on which the object is present.
 This allows for either calculation of world coordinates from pixel locations on original image, or image rectification, as shown on the next images.

-In order to use the image to world plane transform mechanism of Adaptive Vision Studio, appropriate UI wizards are supplied:
+In order to use the image to world plane transform mechanism of Aurora Vision Studio, appropriate UI wizards are supplied:

 - For calculation of real world coordinates from locations on original image – use a wizard associated with the inTransform input of ImagePointToWorldPlane filter (or other from ImageObjectsToWorldPlane group).